KristianColville1/raza-noodles/README.md

 <br>
 The second internal page after the home page is the menu page.
 It features some of the information from the home page such as the address and phone number.
 It has one of my scroll icons to go further down the page.

 The background effect consists of an animation written in css that comes forwards.
-The background has a color effect.
-This was done with a background blend mode.
+The background has an orange color effect.
+This was done with a background blend mode style property I found in [CSS documentaion](https://devdocs.io/css/).

 ![Menu-page](/assets/images/features/menu-page.png)